Quantum Data Management in the NISQ Era: Extended Version

-This hybrid paradigm presents significant potential for new database challenges.
+This paradigm presents great potential for new database challenges.
 It focuses on using \emph{classical data to represent and simulate quantum data}.
-For example, Bell's state from Example 2.2 is represented by a classical vector.
-Research in this paradigm is more accessible because it does not require a quantum computer; instead, it involves classical computers.
+For example, Bell's state from Sec.~\ref{sec:def} is represented by a classical vector.
+This paradigm is more accessible as it relies on classical computers, not quantum ones.

-The representative task in this hybrid paradigm is \emph{simulation}.
+The representative task in this paradigm is \emph{simulation}.
 Simulation is the process of emulating quantum computation, enabling researchers to model and analyze quantum processes as if they were operating on actual quantum hardware \cite{young2023simulatingquantumcomputationsclassical, xu2023herculeantaskclassicalsimulation}.\footnote{In this work, by simulation we refer to \emph{classical simulation}.
 Another related term is \emph{quantum simulation} \cite{doi:10.1126/science.1177838,georgescu2014quantum}, which pertains to simulating quantum mechanics on a quantum computer, a subject studied in physics.} Simulations are of paramount importance in the NISQ era \cite{Preskill_2018}.
 Consider, for instance, the concept of quantum supremacy \cite{boixo2018characterizing}, which seeks to demonstrate the superior capabilities of quantum computers over classical computers.
 Given that large-scale quantum computers are not yet available in the NISQ era, simulation is essential for comparing the scalability of quantum computers with classical ones.
 Additionally, simulations play a crucial role in the development of new quantum algorithms, allowing researchers to design, debug, and validate the correctness of these algorithms before deploying them on expensive quantum devices.
 Moreover, simulations aid in the development of quantum hardware by evaluating error mitigation schemes, predicting algorithm runtimes, and more \cite{zulehner2018advanced, jones2019quest, zhou2020limits, villalonga2019flexible, azuma2021tools}.
 Simulation serves as a foundational tool across key areas of quantum computing, including quantum supremacy, quantum algorithms, quantum hardware, error correction, and the exploration of potential quantum applications \cite{xu2023herculeantaskclassicalsimulation}.